Ethics Committee

 Continuing Review

-According to the G-NHSRC and the G-COMREC, all approved studies running for more than one (1) year are subject to continuing annual review by the approving EC.
+According to the G-NHSRC and the G-COMREC, all approved studies running for more than one (1) year are subject to continuing annual review by the approving EC (the NHSRC or COMREC).
 If the materials for continuing EC review are not received within one (1) month following the expiration date of the previous approval, then the study will be classified as lapsed and inactive.
 If a study has lapsed, the EC will order that all study-related operations cease, except those necessary for the welfare of the participants.
-Per the G-NHSRC, if the PI wants to continue an NHSRC-reviewed study that has lapsed for two (2) months, he/she must submit a new application for NHSRC review and wait for approval before resuming research under the protocol.
+Per the G-NHSRC, if the PI wants to continue an NHSRC-reviewed study that has lapsed for two (2) months, the PI must submit a new application for NHSRC review and wait for approval before resuming research under the protocol.
+MWI-53 indicates that the NHSRC follows, at a minimum, the regulations set forth in the Declaration of Helsinki (MWI-42) and the Council for International Organizations of Medical Sciences (CIOMS) guidelines as the criteria for continuing review of a study.
+The PI is responsible for timely submission of a continuing review application to prevent any lapse in NHSRC approval.
+NHSRC regulations do not provide for exceptions to the requirement for continuing review.
+The NHSRC’s continuing review application form is available at MWI-53.

 Expedited Review